mtomtom/reanalysis-mobile-mrna/README.md

 List of figures / tables:

-- Table 1: Total numbers of reported mobile mRNAs in Arabidopsis thaliana (2) and Vitis girdiana (3) that can be explained by expected sequencing noise.
+- [Table 1](Jupyter_notebooks/Table1.ipynb): Total numbers of reported mobile mRNAs in Arabidopsis thaliana (2) and Vitis girdiana (3) that can be explained by expected sequencing noise.
-- Figure 2: The distributions of nucleotides at SNP and non-SNP positions can be informative for evaluating the evidence for the alternate allele.
+- [Figure 1](Jupyter_notebooks/Figure2.ipynb): The distributions of nucleotides at SNP and non-SNP positions can be informative for evaluating the evidence for the alternate allele.
 - Supplemental Fig. S1.
 Published criteria for defining mobile mRNAs based on absolute read counts suffer from read-depth dependencies.
 - Supplemental Fig. S6.
 The uncertainty in the determination of the error rate depends on the read depth.
 - Supplemental Fig. S7.
 Most SNPs in mobile mRNAs do hav enot evidence for the alternate allele.